 - Meet for a full day of job shadowing at the mentor's place of work

-- Attend the 2017 Summer Conference, and deliver a 10 minute presentation with your respective mentor/mentee about the experiences you have had and what you have learned over the course of the year
+- Attend Summer Conference, and deliver a 10 minute presentation with your respective mentor/mentee about the experiences you have had and what you have learned over the course of the year

 - Complete a final evaluation at the end of the program

 - Complimentary registration for the mentee to Summer Conference

 - $500* per pairing to go towards travel, job shadowing, conference expenses, etc.

 - One mid-year mentorship event in Vancouver